rkuma183/wilsonmar.github.io/_posts/2016-06-12-serverless.md

 {% include _toc.html %}

+This is a description the ecosystem around the Serverless computing concept and the Serverless Framework.

-This is a hands-on narrated tour on how to end up with a serverless app running in a server cloud.
+This is a follow-up to <a target="_blank" href="https://wilsonmar.github.io/aws-lambda-serverless/">my notes on creating a new Amazon Lambda serverless app running in the Amazon cloud</a>.

 <hr />